dotnet/docs-aspire/docs/get-started/build-aspire-apps-with-python.md

 ---
 title: Orchestrate Python apps in .NET Aspire
-description: Learn how to integrate Python apps into a .NET Aspire App Host project. ms.date: 07/23/2024
+description: Learn how to integrate Python apps into a .NET Aspire app host project. ms.date: 11/11/2024
 ---

 # Orchestrate Python apps in .NET Aspire

-In this article, you learn how to use Python apps in a .NET Aspire project.
+In this article, you learn how to use Python apps in a .NET Aspire app host.
 The sample app in this article demonstrates launching a Python application.
 The Python extension for .NET Aspire requires the use of virtual environments.

 [!INCLUDE [aspire-prereqs](../includes/aspire-prereqs.md)]